-Knowing All about Your Body and Your Smile with Your Dentist in Peoria IL
+Knowing All about Your Body and Your Smile with Our Peoria Family Dental Care

 If a problem arises with your body and you’re wondering where it came from, the most popular reason would probably be from your mouth.
 It’s important to be cautious of what you’re putting in your mouth, whether it’s certain types of foods or drinks or practicing bad habits like smoking and other tobacco uses.
 Your mouth is the gateway to the rest of your body, so understanding that something you’re consuming can hurt your body also has the high possibility of hurting your oral health, too.

 Large amounts of bacteria reside in your mouth, although most of them are harmless because they’re quickly taken care of by brushing and flossing your teeth.
 Unfortunately, if you ignore your dental routine, then that bacteria can quickly become harmful.
 When bacteria sticks itself to your gums, it makes them more prone to an infection.
 The gums can become inflamed when your body attempts to remove the bacteria, and will continue to inflame until it is properly taken care of.
 If it’s not taken care of, then gum disease is right around the corner and can cause more problems.

 When gum disease is present in the mouth, the inflammation isn’t allowing your mouth to process and break down sugar properly.
 Which means whatever you eat that has sugar in it (which is almost everything) is continuously attacking your teeth and gums.
 This causes a relationship between your oral health and diabetes because your body is having trouble processing the sugar because of the lack of insulin.
 Insulin is not being utilized to its full potential, so the rest of your body begins suffering because of it.